stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 ssh-keygen -t ed25519 -C "Me MyName (MyDevice) <me@mydomain.com>"
 ```

 Always set a strong passphrase for a SSH key that you create with `ssh-keygen`.
 It stores the files in the `.ssh` directory within your home directory.
-If someone has a copy of your private key and the passphrase, they can use the key to log in to systems as you.
+If someone has a copy of your private key and the passphrase, they can use the key to log in to systems with your identity.

 > Use a separate SSH key for each set of systems that you access.

 ## Working with API Tokens

-You will need to make API tokens and other sensitive credentials available to development tools when required, without storing them in unencrypted files.
-If you work for an organization, they should provide a solution for you to use.
-Otherwise, consider using [fnox](https://fnox.jdx.dev/) or [dotenvx](https://dotenvx.com/) for this.
+You will need to make API tokens, credentials and other secrets available to development tools when required, without storing them in unencrypted files.
+If you work for an organization, they should provide a solution for you to use, such as [Infisical](https://infisical.com/) or [Hashicorp Vault](https://www.hashicorp.com/en/products/vault).
+Otherwise, consider using [fnox](https://fnox.jdx.dev/).

+> Always rotate your API tokens regularly.
+If you work for an organization, they should automatically rotate the API tokens for their services and the tools that they specify should provide the current API tokens for you.

 The `fnox` tool works with a range of local and remote [providers](https://fnox.jdx.dev/providers/overview.html) to get credentials and set them as environment variables.
 For example, it supports KeePassXC as a local provider.
-This means that you can store API tokens in the providers of your choice.
+This means that you can store secrets in the providers of your choice, with different providers for different secrets.

 To install `fnox` with Homebrew, run this command in a terminal window:

 ```shell
 brew install fnox
 ```

-> Rotate your API tokens regularly.
-If you work for an organization, they should automatically rotate the API tokens for their services and the tools that they specify should provide the current API tokens for you.